TheDoudou/homebridge-BoschIndego/README.md

  - `name` Accessory name.
  - `model` Additional information for the accessory.
  - `email` and `pass` fields used to authenticate the request into the device.
- - `update_interval` If not zero, the field defines the polling period in miliseconds for the sensor state (Default is 10000ms).
+ - `update_interval` If not zero, the field defines the polling period in miliseconds for the sensor state.
 When the value is zero, the state is only updated when homebridge requests the current value.
+ - `view_log` Set true for watch plugin log )

 Example: